Event: Men's Individual, Men's Team

-It was an intervention from his mum, Lynette, that led Tyack away from the make-believe and into the real world of archery.
+It was an intervention from his mum, Lynette, that led Ryan away from the make-believe and into the real world of Archery.

-Tyack started archery in 2000 as a nine-year-old and went on to make his junior debut in 2003.
-He was without a coach for his first Youth National Championships, so on short notice, his mum learnt how to repair his equipment and step in as coach.
+Born in Nambour, Ryan started archery in 2000 as a nine-year-old and went on to make his junior debut in 2003.
+He was without a coach for his first Youth National Championships, so on short notice, his mum learnt how to repair his equipment and stepped in as coach.

-Lynette did such a good job that she officially took over the coaching reigns in 2004 and has remained Tyack's coach ever since.
+Lynette did such a good job she officially took over the coaching reigns in 2004 and has remained Ryan's coach ever since.

-Tyack's goal was to represent Australia in London 2012, and after winning silver at the Youth World Championships in 2011 he looked on track to do so, but Australia only qualified one spot for London 2012 which was awarded to teammate Worth.
+Ryan's goal was to represent Australia in London 2012, and after winning silver at the Youth World Championships in 2011 he looked on track to do so, but Australia only qualified one spot for London 2012 which was awarded to Taylor.

-Since Rio, Tyack has become the only archer to ever win four consecutive Australian Open titles, he also won World Cup bronze and silver in 2018 and 2019 respectively.
+Since Rio Ryan has become the only archer ever to win four consecutive Australian Open titles, he also won World Cup bronze and silver in 2018 and 2019 respectively.

 After a brilliant first set against Chinese Taipei in which they scored 58 points, the match came down to a deciding shoot-off that Chinese Taipei won by one point, and they went on to become the silver medallists.